3D-iceland/volcanoes/KLM_refererences/README.md

 ### Importing KML file into Google Earth

-1. Using the web browser on your computer, open [Google Earth](https://earth.google.com/web/).
+1. Using the web browser on your computer, open [Google Earth web](https://earth.google.com/web/).
 2. On the left, click Projects .
 3. Click the New Project button.
-To add a file directly to your computer, select Import KML File.
+To add a file, select Import KML File.
 4. Select the KML file you'd like to view.